EngenMe/BankDataHandler/README.md

 # BankDataHandler

-**BankDataHandler** is a robust C++ console application aimed at simulating a banking environment where users can manage client information and execute financial transactions.
-The program supports multiple user roles with varying permissions, enabling a realistic administrative scenario.
+**BankDataHandler** is designed to simulate a basic banking environment where users can manage clients, perform transactions, view balances, and update user information.
+It uses C++ for its backend logic and includes functionalities for user authentication, permission management, client CRUD operations, transaction logging, and interface communication.

 ## Features

-- Client management: Add, delete, update, and search for client information.
+- Client Management: Add, update, delete clients with account details.
-- Transaction handling: Perform deposits, withdrawals, and check total balances.
+- Transactions: Perform deposit, withdrawal, transfer operations between accounts.
-- User management: Add, delete, update, and find users with specific permissions.
+- User Management: Manage users with different access permissions.
-- Secure access: Users must log in with valid credentials to perform actions.
+- Transaction Logging: Log all transactions for audit purposes.
-- Detailed reports: Generate detailed lists of clients and transactions.
+- Interface Communication: Abstract interface for sending emails and SMS messages (In Progress).

 ## Installation